aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldmergebarcode/casecodestyle/_index.md

 ---
 title: CaseCodeStyle
 second_title: Aspose.Words for .NET API Reference
 description: Gets or sets the style of a Case Code for barcode type ITF14.
-The valid values are STDx7CEXTx7CADD
+The valid values are STDEXTADD
 type: docs
 weight: 60
 url: /net/aspose.words.fields/fieldmergebarcode/casecodestyle/